ngokevin/sherlocked/README.md

 gulp
 ```

 This will start a server on port 2118 by default.

-Set SHERLOCKED_CLIENT_PORT
-environment variable to configure it.
-Set ```NODE_ENV=production``` to build
+#### Environment Variables

+- SHERLOCKED_API_ROOT - API root the frontend will point to
+- SHERLOCKED_CLIENT_PORT - port of the local development webserver
+- SHERLOCKED_MEDIA_ROOT - media root the frontend will pull assets from
-the project for production.
+- NODE_ENV=production - build the project for production
+  (e.g., excludes React development code)

 [npm-url]: https://npmjs.org/package/sherlocked
 [npm-image]: http://img.shields.io/npm/v/sherlocked.svg